CopernicaMarketingSoftware/Documentation/Publisher/en/send-emailings-to-relations.md

 -   Your email has a low spam score.
 -   You are on not a blacklist.
 -   Your HTML source code is correct.
--   Your authentication data (SPF, SenderID, & DKIM) is set up correctly.
+-   Your authentication data (SPF & DKIM) is set up correctly.

 All of these methods will help make sure your email reaches its